Year 13 High School students

 There are also interactive tools and resources available on the internet that can get you started thinking broadly about careers that might suit you:

 In contrast to high school, you will need to be more proactive about attendance, study habits and interacting with staff and other students.
 Your fellow students come from all around Aotearoa New Zealand, and from more than 100 other countries.
 You’ll be surrounded by students and staff of all ages, ranging from 17 to over 80.

 The Student Support Team is available to help you with this adjustment so you do not have to struggle through alone.

 Responsibility for your own learning

 You will often only have 12 to 15 contact hours per week (depending on the qualification you are studying towards).
 The rest of the time you are expected to do background reading, research, lab/studio work or writing and revising.

 As well as lectures, you may need to attend tutorials and labs to pass a course, but it is your responsibility to turn up.

-You are expected to approach staff such as lecturers and tutors, as well as specialist support teams like Student Support if you need help.
-You need to keep track of assignment due dates and times for lectures and tutorials.
-No one checks up or reminds you of due dates or tells you where to find information.
+You are expected to approach staff such as lecturers and tutors, as well as specialist support teams if you need help.
+You need to keep track of assignment due dates and times for lectures and tutorials in LEARN as you won't be reminded of these like you were at school.